ESOS PHASE 4 THRESHOLDS

 The Responsible Undertaking

-Where a group qualifies for ESOS Phase 4, Regulation 63 requires the group to designate a single entity as the "Responsible Undertaking" with overall responsibility for ESOS compliance across the UK group.
+Where a group qualifies for ESOS Phase 4, the group provisions of SI 2014/16433 require the group to designate a single entity as the "Responsible Undertaking" with overall responsibility for ESOS compliance across the UK group.

 Notifications are made to the Environment Agency6.